6.Physical Properties

 The study of alkanes provides a fundamental understanding of the principles governing organic chemistry‚ such as bonding‚ structure‚ and reactivity.
 The knowledge gained from studying alkanes forms the basis for understanding more complex organic molecules‚ which are essential for life and technology.

 The structural features of alkanes are defined by their carbon-carbon and carbon-hydrogen bonds.
 Each carbon atom in an alkane forms four single bonds‚ either to other carbon atoms or to hydrogen atoms.
 This tetrahedral geometry‚ with bond angles of approximately 109.5 degrees‚ results in a three-dimensional structure.
-The simplest alkane‚ methane ($CH_4$)‚ has a tetrahedral shape with four hydrogen atoms bonded to a central carbon atom.
+The simplest alkane‚ methane (

 Isomerism is the phenomenon where two or more molecules have the same molecular formula but different structural arrangements.
 Alkanes exhibit structural isomerism‚ also known as constitutional isomerism‚ where the atoms are connected in different orders.
-For example‚ butane ($C_4H_{10}$) has two isomers⁚ n-butane (straight chain) and isobutane (branched chain).
-The number of possible isomers increases rapidly with the number of carbon atoms.
-This diversity in structure leads to variations in physical and chemical properties‚ making isomerism a crucial concept in organic chemistry.
+For example‚ butane (

 6.Physical Properties